jmfeck/critical-temperature-monitor/README-EN.md

 - An email and push notification are sent.
 - A new row is automatically logged in a Google Sheets spreadsheet.

-These actions are managed via the free **PushingBox** service, which received HTTP requests from the Arduino and forwarded them securely via HTTPS to the final services.
+These actions are managed via the free **PushingBox** service, which received HTTP requests from the Arduino and securely forwarded them via HTTPS to the destination services.

 > ⚠️ Note: At the time, the Arduino Mega 2560 with Ethernet Shield did not natively support HTTPS connections.
-PushingBox was used as an intermediary to enable secure forwarding.
+> PushingBox was used as an intermediary to enable secure forwarding.

-> ⚠️ Additional note: The PushingBox service may no longer be active today (or not working properly).
+> ⚠️ Additional Note: The PushingBox service may no longer be active (or not work properly) today.
-> To replicate the project nowadays, it is recommended to use alternatives such as:
+> To replicate this project nowadays, it is recommended to use alternatives such as:
 > - Custom Webhooks
 > - IFTTT automations
 > - Direct database integrations